HaihangWu/HaihangWu.github.io/_pages/about.md

   - /about.html
 ---

-Haihang Wu is a PHD student advised by Prof [Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge) and Prof [Denny Oetomo](https://findanexpert.unimelb.edu.au/profile/188333-denny-oetomo) with the Department of Mechanical Engineering at the University of Melbourne, working towards efficient deep learning and robotics.
-His current research focuses on developing neural growth and neural pruning strategies for efficient deep learning.
-He acquires his master's degrees in Thermal Engineering from Tsinghua University and Robotics from the University of Bristol, and a bachelor's degree in Automotive Engineering from Beihang University.
+I am a final-year PhD candidate in the Department of Mechanical Engineering at the University of Melbourne, under the supervision of Professors [Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge) and Prof [Denny Oetomo](https://findanexpert.unimelb.edu.au/profile/188333-denny-oetomo).
+My research focuses on efficient deep learning and robotics, specifically on neural growth and pruning strategies.
+I hold a master’s degree in Thermal Engineering from Tsinghua University, a master’s degree in Robotics from the University of Bristol, and a bachelor’s degree in Automotive Engineering from Beihang University.
 - - -